 The Encore Fellowships program was originally launched in Silicon Valley in 2009 by Encore.org.
 Recognizing the need for talent to address critical issues transcends geographic boundaries, the East Coast expansion of the program was successfully launched in 2011.

-Today, Encore Fellows continue to build capacity at nonprofits in New York, the Greater Boston area, Central Florida, and Cleveland, Ohio.
+Today, Encore Fellows continue to build capacity at nonprofits in the New York region.
 Strategic support for the expansion was provided by the Goldman Sachs Urban Investment Group and the Robin Hood Foundation.

 Encore Fellows are successful, skilled, experienced professionals at the end of their midlife careers in the for-profit sector looking to make a significant impact in social-purpose organizations.
 The Fellow typically works 12 months, half-time in an embedded role, although the work schedule is flexible and established based on the mutual agreement between the fellow and work host.
 Given a limited number of Fellowships available and the large number of applicants, the application and selection process is competitive for both Fellow and Work Host applicants.